ckchessmaster/TheWarmup/README.md

 # TheWarmup
 This game is meant as a warmup for playing MOBAs or RTS games by tuning your reflexes.
 It was made in Unreal Engine 4 entirely using UE4 Blueprints without a single line of code.

-To play download the game <a href="https://drive.google.com/open?id=0B7q_xJk0vqRHV2xLZjl2NURHY1k">here</a>.
-The exe to play can be found in JunaryGame\Binaries\Win64
+To play download the game <a href="https://drive.google.com/uc?export=download&id=0B7q_xJk0vqRHV2xLZjl2NURHY1k">here</a> and extract the files.

 <h3>How to Play:</h3>